 Santa Clara Black Pottery Pitcher with Melon Ribs attributed to Sara Fina Tafoya

-The thin wall of this pitcher is an indication that the piece was made from an earlier clay bed that was no longer accessible after 1920.
-The lower section of the pitcher expands outward from the flat bottom then curves inward to the pinch in the shape.
-Above the plain polished lower body, the piece is filled with melon ribs pushed out from the inside.
-At the neck, the ribs cease and the neck flares outward and undulates at the flared rim.
+The thin walls of this pitcher provide a glimpse into its history.
+They indicate that the piece was crafted from an earlier clay bed, one that was no longer accessible after 1920.
+The design of the pitcher is both functional and aesthetically pleasing.
+The lower section expands outward from a flat bottom, then curves inward to create a distinctive shape.
+Above the polished lower body, the piece is filled with melon ribs, pushed out from the inside to create a unique texture.
+The ribs cease at the neck, which flares outward and undulates at the rim, adding a final touch of elegance to this historic piece.
+The pitcher, therefore, serves not only as a functional vessel but also as a symbol of Tafoya's legacy and the evolution of Pueblo pottery.

 According to Charles King, in his book Born of Fire, "The clay used in the late 1800s to early 1900s differed from the clay used by potters today.
 The earlier clay came from a location near Santa Clara Pueblo, but the pit from which it was dug, worn away by flooding, had collapsed by the 1920s.
 Margaret Tafoya noted that the clay from this time period was slicker, which meant it was more elastic and could be worked more easily into thinner walls.
 (Blair and Blair 1986, 90) Santa Clara pottery from before about 1920 is thinner, lighter, and more widely varied in sculptural forms and the size of the vessel.
 Since the clay used today is not as elastic, Santa Clara pottery must have thicker walls to give the vessels strength and stability."
 [King,2008:23]